Dusty Springfield: 1990s

 Springfield's 1990 album, Reputation, was her third UK Top 20 studio album.
 The writing and production credits for half the album, which included the two recent hit singles, went to Pet Shop Boys, while the album's other producers included Dan Hartman.
-By 1988 Springfield had left California and, other than when recording tracks for Reputation, she returned to the UK to live.
+By 1988 Springfield had left California and other than when recording tracks for Reputation, she returned to the UK to live.
 In 1993, she recorded a duet with her former 1960s professional rival and friend, Cilla Black.
 In October, "Heart and Soul" was released as a single and, in September it had appeared on Black's album, Through the Years.
 Springfield's next album, provisionally titled Dusty in Nashville, was started in 1993 with producer, Tom Shapiro, but was issued as A Very Fine Love in June 1995.
 Though originally intended by Shapiro as a country music album, the track selection by Springfield pushed the album into pop music with an occasional country feel.

-The last studio track Springfield recorded was George and Ira Gershwin's song "Someone to Watch Over Me" – in London in 1995 for an insurance company TV ad.
+The last studio track Springfield recorded was George and Ira Gershwin's song "Someone to Watch Over Me" in London in 1995 for an insurance company TV ad.
 It was included on Simply Dusty (2000), an anthology that she had helped plan.
-Her final live performance was on The Christmas with Michael Ball special in December 1995.
+Her final live singing performance was on Later with Jools Holland on 30 June 1995.
+She also appeared on the Christmas with Michael Ball special in December 1995, but this was lip synched for television.

+According to Australian film director Emma-Kate Croghan, Springfield personally approved the use of her recording of "The Look of Love" in the 1999 film Strange Planet just days before her death in March 1999.